mphhohku/linux_wordpress_server_azure/README.md

 You may view my WordPress site [here](https://www.mphho.com).

-Using HashiCorp Packer, an image of the Linux VM (Sections 1 to 7, just before installation of WordPress due to limitation of mysql-secure-installation) can be created automatically on Azure.
+Using HashiCorp Packer, an image of the Linux VM (Sections 1 to 7) can be created automatically on Azure.
 The instructions are in the [11-automate-packer.md](11-automate-packer.md) file.

 I used GitHub Copilot to help me build this project and make documentation.